Filters

 Accepting New Patients

 Peter Lewitt is a Neurologist in Detroit, Michigan.
-Dr. Lewitt and is rated as an Advanced provider by MediFind in the treatment of Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.
-His top areas of expertise are Parkinson's Disease, Drug Induced Dyskinesia, Essential Tremor, and Focal Dystonia.
+Dr. Lewitt is rated as an Experienced provider by MediFind in the treatment of Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.
+His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Essential Tremor.
 Dr. Lewitt is currently accepting new patients.

 Msu Health Care Inc